brootaylor/brootaylor-v3/src/_content/pages/now.md

 ## Work

-I'm working, on a contract basis, as a "[**Full Stack**](/about#am-i-a-“%5Bfull-stack%5D-developer”%3F) **Engineer**" for [Admiral Group Plc](/projects/admiral) on their customer facing websites.
-It's turned out to be a fab experience working with a great team of people.
-Some of them I would now call good friends.
+I'm still working, on a contract basis, as a "[**Full Stack**](/about#am-i-a-“%5Bfull-stack%5D-developer”%3F) **Engineer**" for [Admiral Group Plc](/projects/admiral) on their customer facing websites.
+What was initially a 3 month contract *(started in April 2024)* has been extended a few times.
+Certainly been grateful for the continuity.

 ---

 ## Code

 In my own time, I'm working on a new personal project.
 It's mostly to help me explore and process the use of Ai agents in my workflow these days.
 The very *succinct* name for this project is [Tech-Agnostic Spec-First Development Scaffold](https://github.com/brootaylor/tech-agnostic-spec-first-dev-scaffold).
 It's intended to be a starter template to help build web projects from the ground up.
-It's spec-first/spec-driven, tech-agnostic, and works whether you build by hand, use an Ai coding agent, or both.
+It's spec-first/spec-driven, tech-agnostic, and works whether you build by hand, use an "Ai" coding agent, or both.

 ---